Cryptocarya woodii

-Cryptocarya woodii, the Cape quince, is a shrub or small forest tree, native to southern and eastern Africa.
-Its Latin name commemorates John Medley Wood, a botanist in Natal.
-From mid summer the tree bears small, inconspicuous flowers.
-The ripe fruit have a bumpy surface and are shiny, purple-black in colour.
-When a leaf is viewed against light some minute secretory glands are visible in the vein polygons (areolae).
-The larvae of Papilio euphranor and Charaxes xiphares breed on the foliage of this tree.
+Cryptocarya woodii, the Cape quince, is a shrub or small forest tree native to Mozambique, Eswatini, and the Cape Provinces, Northern Provinces, and KwaZulu-Natal in South Africa.
+From mid-summer, the tree bears small, inconspicuous flowers.
+The ripe fruit have a bumpy surface and a shiny, purple-black color.
+The leaf veins reveal minute secretory glands(areolae) when held against the light.
+The larvae of Papilio euphranor and Charaxes xiphares feeds on the tree foliage.

+The species was described by Adolf Engler in 1889.
+Its Latin name honors John Medley Wood, a botanist in Natal.